tmsbrg/makepty/README.md

 ## Platforms

-Tested: Linux, FreeBSD
+Tested: Linux, FreeBSD, MacOS

-Untested, but might work if you compile it: MacOS, Windows
+Untested, but might work if you compile it: Windows

 ## Usage